 #2 Social Media Plan – Retargeting, Engagement, and Exposure

-Sometimes persuasion isn’t enough and you have pre-suade someone before you can even get them to a point of opening your emails.
+Sometimes persuasion isn’t enough and you have to pre-suade someone before you can even get them to a point of opening your emails.
 In your email list, how many people are you retargeting on platforms such as LinkedIn or Facebook?

-There are a lot of more platforms where your potential prospects could be lurking in; having their email is already powerful as it is in this digital marketing age.
+There are a lot more platforms where your potential prospects could be lurking in; having their email is already powerful as it is in this digital marketing age.
 Wherever your prospects are, there, too, should you be.
 You want to be able to show them that you are active in the platforms that they are in.
 This makes you relatable.

 While you’re at it, engage them on these platforms as well if you can, a “like” can go a long way and a well-thought-out comment can really work wonders in enabling relationships to move forward towards growth.

 In short, there’s a reason why social is always present in most email marketing tactics lists – it’s just that effective!

 #3 Are Your Landing Pages and Web Properties Built to Convert?

 If you send an email with links to your web properties and landing pages, then it’s time to think about how they are built.

 One thing that some people forget about is conversion rate optimization.
 This is the study of how to get your customers to convert utilizing the properties that you have online.